zizisoft/gitlock/architecture.md

 Note: All files (including those unmodified) are listed.
 This tag message must end with a Unix newline character.
 In this example `base64-bWVzc2FnZSBnb2VzIGhlcmU=` is the commit message, while the whole text is the tag message. `nonce` is a 128-bit random value.
 The SHA-256 value in the tag name is the digest of the tag message.

+For the first lock, there's no parent, so there should be no parent line (also no empty line after it).
+If there're 2 or more parents, write multiple parent lines (no empty lines in between).

+If the commit message is empty, the Base64 line should be `base64-`.

 Tag `gitlock-001-sha256-79765cdc4e0d44c429875f2b9089139dc5d977883beea11286ab428b9ec209a8`
 -----------------------------------------------------------------------------------------